 We are actively promoting research, development, and demonstration (RD&D) projects as part of our mission to build the cleanest, safest, and most innovative energy company in America.
 The [H2]PureComp project is an important part of our ASPIRE 2045 commitment to achieve net zero greenhouse gas emissions in our operations and delivery of energy by 2045.
 Renewable energy infrastructure has attracted considerable attention and investment due to its crucial role in enabling decarbonization.
-Enabling and expanding the use of renewable gases – renewable natural gas (RNG) and green hydrogen – are especially important due to the ability of these gases to store energy cheaply and on a much longer time scale than batteries.
+Enabling and expanding the use of renewable gases – renewable natural gas (RNG) and clean renewable hydrogen – are especially important due to the ability of these gases to store energy cheaply and on a much longer time scale than batteries.
 When renewable energy sources (wind and solar) over-produce electricity vs. the current demand, that energy is typically lost or wasted.
-One potential solution for rapid and near-term deployment of green hydrogen as a clean energy carrier is to blend it with natural gas in existing pipeline networks (Fig. 1).
+One potential solution for rapid and near-term deployment of clean renewable hydrogen as a clean energy carrier is to blend it with natural gas in existing pipeline networks (Fig. 1).
 The [H2]PureComp project aims to test and demonstrate a new technology that can extract and compress pure hydrogen from a blended hydrogen/natural gas stream.

 [Fig. 1 – Conceptual diagram of a potential clean fuels network in Southern California (From The Role of Clean Fuels and Gas Infrastructure in Achieving California’s Net Zero Climate Goal)]